lancedb/lancedb/docs/src/examples/python_examples/vector_search.md

 **Vector Search: Unlock Efficient Document Retrieval 🔓👀**
 ====================================================================

-Unlock the power of vector search with LanceDB, a cutting-edge solution for efficient vector-based document retrieval 📊.
+Vector search with LanceDB, is a solution for  efficient and accurate similarity searches in large datasets 📊.

 **Vector Search Capabilities in LanceDB🔝**